MicrosoftDocs/VBA-Docs/access/Concepts/Structured-Query-Language/retrieve-records-using-access-sql.md

 ## Restrict the result set

-More often than not, you will not want to retrieve all records from a table.
-You will want only a subset of those records based on some qualifying criteria.
+More often than not, you'll not want to retrieve all records from a table.
+You'll want only a subset of those records based on some qualifying criteria.
 To qualify a **SELECT** statement, you must use a **[WHERE](where-clause-microsoft-access-sql.md)** clause, which will allow you to specify exactly which records you want to retrieve.

 ```sql
 SELECT *